-- (5) Total Shareholder Return shown in this table utilizes our cumulative total return to shareholders of our common stock relative to the Nasdaq Computer Index, which is the index included in the stock performance graph required by Item 201(e) of Regulation S-K in our Annual Report on Form 10-K for the fiscal year ended January 31, 2023.
+- (5) Total Shareholder Return shown in this table utilizes our cumulative total return to shareholders of our common stock relative to the Nasdaq Computer Index, which is the index included in the stock performance graph required by Item 201(e) of Regulation S-K in our Annual Report on Form 10-K for the fiscal year ended January 31, 2024.
 The comparison assumes \$100 was invested in our common stock and in the Nasdaq Computer Index for the period commencing on January 31, 2020 and ending on January 31 of each Covered Year.
 All dollar values assume reinvestment of the gross dividends paid by companies included in the Nasdaq Computer Index.
 The stock price performance shown in the graph represents past performance and should not be considered an indication of future stock price performance. - (6) Reflects "Net Loss" for each Covered Year as set forth in our Consolidated Statements of Operations included in our Annual Report on Form 10-K for each of the Covered Years.
 For the avoidance of doubt, "Net Loss" is a GAAP measure. - (7) Reflects "Revenue" for each Covered Year as set forth in our Consolidated Statements of Operations included in our Annual Report on Form 10-K for each of the Covered Years.
-For the avoidance of doubt, "Revenue" is a GAAP measure. - (8) Reflects performance-based stock awards that were forfeited as a result of attainment of company performance targets at a level that resulted in less than full vesting. - Reflects (i) the forfeiture of equity awards by Mr. Porter upon his resignation as a director on our board and in connection with his appointment as our Chief Technology Officer, effective July 2020, and (ii) the forfeiture of equity awards by Mr. Horowitz upon his resignation from his position as our Chief Technology Officer, effective July 2020.
+For the avoidance of doubt, "Revenue" is a GAAP measure. - (8) Reflects performance-based stock awards that were forfeited as a result of attainment of company performance targets at a level that resulted in less than full vesting.